Giving Coconut Water to Babies – Is It Safe?

 Instructions to Feed Coconut Water to Babies

-- Let your child drink coconut water in sips instead of drinking it up in one go.
+- Let your child drink coconut water in sips instead of drinking it all up in one go.

-- Do not give coconut water to your baby during the winters or if your baby is below six months of age
+- Do not give coconut water to your baby during the winters or if your baby is below six months of age.

-- Serve coconut water by mixing it with rice or boiled vegetables
+- Serve coconut water by mixing it with rice or boiled vegetables and pureeing it.

-How Long Can Coconut Water Be Kept at Room Temperature?
+1. How Long Can Coconut Water Be Kept at Room Temperature?

-Coconut water is high in sugars and sodium which is why we do not recommend completely replacing water with it.
+Coconut water is high in sugars and potassium, which is why we do not recommend completely replacing water with it.
 However, you can mix it with rice and boiled vegetables or serve it by diluting it with regular drinking water.

-What If My Baby Consumes a Lot of Coconut Water in a Day?
+4. What If My Baby Consumes a Lot of Coconut Water in a Day?

 It is believed that coconut water can be used to treat cholera when mixed with one to two teaspoons of lemon juice and given to babies.
 Besides reducing acidosis in the body, coconut water prevents heat stroke and promotes electrolyte balance in babies.

 They say moderation is key and this is especially true for coconut water.
 Treat your little one to a dose of energy with the occasional coconut water and mix with it with veggies for a nutritious treat.
-Take care not to give your baby mature coconut chunks or flesh even after your baby grows his first set of teeth because infants find them hard to chew, making them indigestible.
+Take care not to give your baby mature coconut chunks or flesh, even after your baby grows his first set of teeth because infants find them hard to chew, making them indigestible.

-Do consult with your paediatrician before giving your child coconut water as some babies may experience allergic reactions to it.
+Do consult with your paediatrician before giving your child coconut water, as some babies may experience allergic reactions to it.